xArm-Developer/xArm-CPLUS-SDK/doc/xarm_api_code.md

 - 10: the result is invalid
 - 11: other error
 - 12: parameter error
-- 20: tgpio id error
+- 20: host id error
 - 21: modbus baudrate not supported
 - 22: modbus baudrate not correct
 - 23: modbus reply length error